You might want to visit the Cake Decorating Page for more wonderful recipes and cake assembly ideas!

 Used in Rose Macarons

-1 – 2 drops of essential oil of rose geranium or 2 tsp rosewater
+2 tsp rosewater or 1 – 2 drops of essential oil of rose geranium (geranium oil can leave a slight bitter aftertaste)

 Lemon Curd Buttercream